code3-dev/OmidVPN/README.md

 - 🚫 **No Tracking**: Respects your privacy with zero data collection
 - 📱 **Modern UI**: Clean and intuitive user interface built with Flutter
 - 🎯 **Easy to Use**: Simple one-tap connection to VPN servers
+- 📱 **App Bypass**: Select specific apps to exclude from VPN routing

 ## 🚀 Installation